joey04/xulBlock-Advanced/README.md

 ### xBA is only for [Advanced user mode](https://github.com/gorhill/uBlock/wiki/Advanced-user-features)

-One purpose of xBA is to enhance the Advanced user experience, most prominently with changes to the panel and the ability to spoof Referers.
-These and other changes are covered in detail below.
+One purpose of xBA is to enhance the Advanced user experience, with a [panel](https://github.com/joey04/xulBlock-Advanced/wiki/The-Panel) designed to quickly assess all domain connectivity.

 xBA is not just for current Advanced users, though.
 It's also a good choice for regular uBO users with a desire to learn Advanced mode.
-In particular, xBA enables you to quickly view all domain connectivity, which will facilitate the learning process.

 ## Issues
 * If you suspect an xBA bug, check the [Known problems](https://github.com/joey04/xulBlock-Advanced/wiki/Known-problems) wiki page and the issue tracker to see if it's already documented.